triposo/SimpleNLG-IT/README.md

   Why this forked version of SimpleNLG-IT
   -----------------------------
   This fork of Simple-NLG-IT uses a slightly different package name unique for the italian language.
-This is useful in case you want to use the other SimpleNLG libraries created for the other languages and you don't want to suffer from package name collision.
+This is useful for avoiding package name collision in case you want to use other SimpleNLG libraries built for other languages.

   SimpleNLG-IT